 - 7:45 AM Doors open-students may enter building, go to their locker and report to homeroom. - 7:55 AM Tardy bell.
 All students should be in their assigned homeroom seats prior to the sounding of the bell.
-Late arrivals must report to the office. - 2:40 PM Dismissal. - The student school day will begin at 7:45 am and conclude at 2:40 pm. - Office hours are 7:00 am to 3:30 pm, Monday through Friday.
+Late arrivals must report to the office. - 2:40 PM Dismissal. - The student school day will begin at 7:45 am and conclude at 2:40 pm. - No student should be dropped off at the building before 7:45 am for any reason due to our inability to supervise students prior to that time. - Office hours are 7:00 am to 3:30 pm, Monday through Friday.